jakubro/knowledge_base/README.md

 **This is a work in progress.**

-An inference engine for first-order logic.
+An inference engine for First-Order Logic.

 Notes:

-* The grammar for first-order logic is in `grammar.py`.
+* The grammar is in `grammar.py`.

 Example grammar of first-order Peano arithmetic: